Mikemupararano/calendar-events-application/README.md

 ## Description
 I designed a calendar events scheduler for the hours spanning from 9AM to 5PM.
 The application allows users to enter their task for the day in a given time slot.
 The good news is that if a time slot is in the past, it is colour-coded gray.
-A current time slot is shaded red and any future time slots appear in a green background colour.
+A current time slot is shaded in a red background and any future time slots appear in a green background colour.
 The application has a visual appeal and guides them to give first priority to the current and future time slot tasks.

-The web application has been designed using HTML, CSS, JavaScript, Bootstrap, JQuery and Goodgle Fonts.
+The web application has been designed using HTML, CSS, JavaScript, Bootstrap, JQuery and Google Fonts.

 T